Community-Engaged Research

 The McMaster Research Shop works with public, non-profit, and community organizations in and beyond Hamilton to provide plain-language answers to your research questions.

-The President’s Award for Community-Engaged Research was established to recognize both community and campus representatives who have demonstrated a commitment to initiating and supporting excellence in community-campus research initiatives.
+The President’s Award for Community-Engaged Research (PACER) and The Office of Community Engagement’s Award for Grassroots Community-Engaged Research recognize teams of campus and community representatives who have demonstrated a commitment to initiating and supporting excellence in community-campus research initiatives.

-Community-Engaged Research (CER) Day annually highlights and celebrates CER happening across McMaster University in partnership with Hamilton organizations and communities.
+The Community-Engaged Research (CER) Conference annually highlights and celebrates CER happening across McMaster University in partnership with Hamilton organizations and communities.
 It offers opportunities for campus and community members to forge partnerships, foster research connections, and address CER challenges through meaningful conversations.